 Insights into your campaigns

-For the fall of 2022, WhatsApp has also updated the insights companies can access from their marketing campaigns.
-You will see more metrics about your target group (in a new dashboard).
+In 2022, WhatsApp also updated the insights companies can access from their marketing campaigns.
+You can now see more metrics about your target group in a new dashboard.
 This will help you to better calculate the return on investment of your campaigns, and further improve the segmentation of your target groups.

 WhatsApp newsletter: the best way to collect opt-in